51Degrees/specifications/pipeline-specification/part3/pipeline-elements/cloud-aspect-engine.md

 derive that from the Cloud Request Engine that precedes them in the Pipeline.

-The Cloud Request Engine [requests](cloud-request-engine.md#startup-activity) this information on start-up.
+The Cloud Request Engine [requests](cloud-request-engine.md#start-up-activity) this information on start-up.
 Each Cloud Aspect Engine accesses that data to obtain Property metadata relating to the Properties that it populates.

 ## Processing

-The precise processing that occurs depends on the aspect this Engine relates to.
+The precise processing that occurs depends on the Aspect this Engine relates to.

 In outline, the process is: